 Gardening in the summer

-With rising temperatures, the economical use of water and the necessary irrigation of all plants becomes the gardener’s primary concern.
+With rising temperatures, the gardener’s primary concern is the economical use of water and the necessary irrigation of all plants.
 Think about how your plants will survive your upcoming holiday.
 For example, place potted plants in the shade and, if possible, arrange mutual holiday garden care with a gardener.